danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 If you go with thread-safe death tests, remember that they rerun the test program from the beginning in the child process.
-Therefore make sure your program can run side-by-side with itself and is deterministic.
+Therefore make sure your program can thread_entrypoint side-by-side with itself and is deterministic.

 In the end, this boils down to good concurrent programming.
 You have to make sure that there is no race conditions or dead locks in your program.
 No silver